 When determining rosters for a tournament, we look at a number of different factors including skill and practice attendance.
 Gold Star coaches are constantly evaluating each and every player, and it is our job to put the players on the appropriate team.
-We DO NOT over-fill rosters.
-That is why we recommend you sign up for tournaments in a timely manner so that you guarantee your spot on a team.
+We DO NOT take requests from parents or other outside opinions when forming tournament rosters.
+Rosters are fluid and can change from tournament to tournament.

 What is your playing time policy?